 The plate settler at the South Plant was installed in the summer of 2010, and the utility made adjustments over the next few months.
 It was fully operational throughout 2012, and Gilberg said, “With the hot, dry summer, it was a great year to really show how this plate settler works.

 “It was a benefit to have a plate settler at the North Plant.
-We had some opertational pitfalls with the North Plant setttlers, and the improvement from the North Plant was applied to the plate settler at our south facility.”
+We had some operational pitfalls with the North Plant settlers, and the improvement from the North Plant was applied to the plate settler at our south facility.”

 “The way the flocculation chamber ties together with the sludge hopper was carefully specified during the design,” added Nelson.
 “As a result, the plate settlers at the South Plant do not have the tendency to plug up with the filter media.”

 Gilberg and Nelson said the benefits include a: